shawiz/python-highlighter/README.md

 Python Highlighter Function
 ===============================

-A python function that highlight document snippets that match a query.
+Highlight document snippets that match a query.
 For example, a search for `deep dish pizza` returns documents that match the query as well as highlights that try to show why the document is relevant.

 The Python Highlighter